tdewolff/canvas/README.md

 ff.Kerning(r0, r1 rune) float64               // return kerning between runes

-// regular text fitted to a box text := NewTextBox(ff, color, "string", width, height, halign, valign, indent)  // split on word boundaries and specify text alignment text.Bounds() Rect
+// regular text fitted to a box text := NewTextBox(ff, color, "string", width, height, halign, valign, indent, lineStretch)  // split on word boundaries and specify text alignment text.Bounds() Rect

 // specialization for just a text line, can be converted to a path